ALL Metrics

 Conclusions

-The HbA1c levels significantly predict BDNF levels in patients with diabetic neuropathy who have had a diabetic duration of at least 5 years.
+The HbA1c levels significantly explained the variability in BDNF levels in patients with diabetic neuropathy regardless of diabetic duration.

 Keywords